Deforming convex projective manifolds: (G,X) structures and Extending Deformations

+For a {\em closed} manifold $M$ two nearby developing maps with the same holonomy differ by composition with a diffeomorphism of $M$ close to the identity.
+If $M$ has boundary then the boundary can move, so this result only holds outside a small neighborhood of the boundary, cf. the discussion in I.1.5 and I.1.6 leading to the proof of I.1.7.1 in Canary, Epstein and Green \cite{CEG}.

-If $P$ is a smooth manifold then $\Diff(\widetilde{P},\pi_1P)\subset\Diff(\widetilde P)$ is the subgroup of diffeomorphisms that cover an element of $\Diff(P)$.
-The next result says that if two developing maps are close and have the same holonomy then, after changing one by a small isotopy, the developing maps are equal on a compact submanifold in the interior.
+If $P$ is a smooth manifold then $\Diff_ 0(\widetilde{P},{\edit P})\subset\Diff(\widetilde P)$ is {\edit defined to be} the identity component of the subgroup of diffeomorphisms that cover an element of $\Diff(P)$.
+The next result says that if two developing maps are close, and have the same holonomy then, after changing one by a small isotopy, the developing maps are equal on a compact submanifold in the interior.